rajpurkarlab/X-REM/README.md

 ### Evaluation

 1. Use `prepare_df.py` to select the inferences for the corresponding 2,192 samples from our generation.
+(If using the visual entailment model, make sure to run `python prepare_df.py --use_ve=True`).

 2. In `config.py`, set `GT_REPORTS` to `../data/cxr2_generated_appa.csv` and `PREDICTED_REPORTS` to `pred.csv`.
 Set `OUT_FILE` to the desired path for the output metric scores.
 Set `CHEXBERT_PATH` to the path to the downloaded checkpoint (`CheXbert/models/chexbert.pth`).

 3. Use `test_metric.py` to generate the scores.